Discovery of nuclear fission: Research

 The Berlin group started by irradiating uranium salt with neutrons from a radon-beryllium source similar to the one that Fermi had used.
-They dissolved it and added potassium perrhenate, platinum chloride and sodium hydroxide.
+Powdered beryllium was mixed with radon in a sealed capsule.
+This provided a much stronger neutron source than polonium-beryllium mixtures.
+They dissolved the uranium salt and added potassium perrhenate, platinum chloride and sodium hydroxide.
 What remained was then acidified with hydrogen sulphide, resulting in platinum sulphide and rhenium sulphide precipitation.
 Fermi had noted four radioactive isotopes with the longest-lived having 13- and 90-minute half-lives, and these were detected in the precipitate.

 The Berlin group then tested for protactinium by adding protactinium-234 to the solution.
 When this was precipitated, it was found to be separated from the 13- and 90-minute half-life isotopes, demonstrating that von Grosse was incorrect, and they were not isotopes of protactinium.
 Moreover, the chemical reactions involved ruled out all elements from mercury and above on the periodic table.
 They were able to precipitate the 90-minute activity with osmium sulphide and the 13-minute one with rhenium sulphide, which ruled out them being isotopes of the same element.
 All this provided strong evidence that they were indeed transuranium elements, with chemical properties similar to osmium and rhenium.

 Fermi had also reported that fast and slow neutrons had produced different activities.
 This indicated that more than one reaction was taking place.
 When the Berlin group could not replicate the Rome group's findings, they commenced their own research into the effects of fast and slow neutrons.
 To minimise radioactive contamination if there were an accident, different phases were carried out in different rooms, all in Meitner's section on the ground floor of the Kaiser Wilhelm Institute.
 Neutron irradiation was carried out in one laboratory, chemical separation in another, and measurements were conducted in a third.
 The equipment they used was simple and mostly hand made.

 By March 1936, they had identified ten different half-lives, with varying degrees of certainty.
 To account for them, Meitner had to hypothesise a new (n, 2n) class of reaction and the alpha decay of uranium, neither of which had ever been reported before, and for which physical evidence was lacking.
 So while Hahn and Strassmann refined their chemical procedures, Meitner devised new experiments to shine more light on the reaction processes.
 In May 1937, they issued parallel reports, one in Zeitschrift für Physik with Meitner as the principal author, and one in Chemische Berichte with Hahn as the principal author.
 Hahn concluded his by stating emphatically: Vor allem steht ihre chemische Verschiedenheit von allen bisher bekannten Elementen außerhalb jeder Diskussion ("Above all, their chemical distinction from all previously known elements needs no further discussion.")

 Meitner was increasingly uncertain.
 They had now constructed three (n, γ) reactions: